Leo-Aqua/IServAPI/README.md

 ## Contribution

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
+If you'd like to contribute to this project, please fork the repository and submit

+a pull request.
 Make sure to follow the existing code style and add appropriate tests for new functionality.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## DISCLAIMER

+I HOLD NO RESPONSIBILITY FOR ANY DAMAGES OR DATALOSS DONE BY THIS PACKAGE.
+YOU ARE RESPONSIBLE FOR YOUR DATA!